scottvr/gtrsnipe/README.md

 ## Usage

-The installation process makes gtrsnipe available as a command within your activgated virtual environment.
+The installation process makes gtrsnipe available as a command within your activated virtual environment.

 ### Command-line help